SUN PARTNERS INTERNATIONAL

 (Idetemya, Tanzania 2014)

-Sun Partners International partnered with Africa School Assistance Project (ASAP) – a Denver-based non-profit organization that builds schools in rural Africa – to electrify a girl's dormitory in Idetemya Ward, a remote, unelectrified area of Tanzania.
+Sun Partners International partnered with Africa School Assistance Project (ASAP) – a Denver-based non-profit organization that builds schools in Africa – to electrify a girl's dormitory in Idetemya Ward, a remote, unelectrified area of Tanzania.
 The Idetemya Girl's Dormitory was built to provide a safe, secure facility for teenage girls to reside and study to minimize risks associated with walking long distances daily to attend Idetemya Secondary School.

 Chibolya Community School